 This course was created and produced by RHED Pixel.
 We're honored to host this training in our library.

-- Hi, my name's Rich Harrington.
-And welcome to this course where we're going to explore using video files inside of Adobe Photoshop Lightroom.
+- Hi, my name's Rich Harrington, and welcome to this course where we're going to explore using video files inside of Adobe Photoshop Lightroom.
 Now, there are lots of reasons to use Lightroom as a catalog, or even a developing tool for your video files.
 More and more photographers are being asked to shoot video, and your camera is likely quite capable of this task.
 So, maybe it's a mixed media slideshow, or maybe you only occasionally dabble in video and you're looking for a way to keep it organized.
 Well, the good news is that Lightroom makes it very easy to do just that.

 You can apply all the same organizational techniques that you use with your still photos to your motion collection, and of course, even freely mix the two within your collections or within folders for an individual client or a project.
 Once you're in Lightroom, you've got pretty good controls for viewing a clip.
 You can easily play it back, listen to the clip, and adjust its in and out points.
 Once you've trimmed the clip, getting rid of the part of the shots you don't want.
-When you export the clip in the future, you could choose to go ahead and cut it down to just the parts you think are best.
+When you export the clip in the future, you could choose to go ahead and actually cut it down to just the parts you think are best.

 This is useful if you want to prepare footage to hand off to someone else, and maybe you want to get rid of parts of the clip you didn't want to show them.
 Besides this, we can actually take advantage of the quick develop module to adjust our video clips.
 Now, this is not as full featured as the full developed module.
 But there are lots of things you can do with built in presets, or even create your own presets in order to modify those clips.
 Once you've got the clips the way you want them, I'll show you how to mix them into a slide show.
 Whether that be stills and video, or a pure video slide show.